exacfect/ATSM_Discord/README.md

 Auto Send Message Discord is a command-line program written in Python to automate sending messages to a Discord channel or user.

 ## Tutorial
- * Create the `settings.txt` and `message.txt` files:
+ * Look the `settings.txt` and `message.txt` files:
-  - Create the `settings.txt` file and enter the required information:
+  - `settings.txt` to enter the required information:
-    - First line: Discord token of your account (provided by Discord).
+    - First line: Discord token of your account ([Tutorial](https://github.com/exacfect/ATSM_Discord/blob/639c120aab20fcd1aa002040eb8c1efd2b52c5e8/Assets/tutorial.png)).
     - Second line: ID of the channel you want to send messages to.
     - Third line: Delay time between sending messages (unit: seconds).

-- Create the `message.txt` file and enter the message content you want to send.
+- Edit the `message.txt` file and enter the message content you want to send.

 ## Contributors
 * Project Leader [Exacfect](https://github.com/exacfect)